SharkoTools/CircParser/README.md

 -  --threads       number of threads (CPUs) for BLAST search (default: 8)
 -  -h,--help       show this help message and exit
 -  --version,-v    current version

+## Cite this as:

+Nedoluzhko A, Sharko F, Rbbani MG, Teslyuk A, Konstantinidis I, Fernandes JMO.
+2020.
+CircParser: a novel streamlined pipeline for circular RNA structure and host gene prediction in non-model organisms.
+PeerJ 8:e8757 https://doi.org/10.7717/peerj.8757